howtosteps/aws-eks/docs/prerequisites.md

 # Prerequisites

 ## IAM user and permissions
-We will create a new IAM user (`eks-user`) for the purposes of the tutorial.
+We will create a new IAM user (`eks-<user-name>`) for the purposes of the tutorial.
 Please keep in mind that you should *never* use your root account for working with AWS services.

 ### Create policies
 Create these 2 policies: